Steelhead Fishing With Beads: 5 Guide Tips For More

 Effective Hook Sets

 When a steelhead grabs a real salmon egg, it’s soft, juicy, has some scent or taste, and they will swallow it.
-But, Beads are hards and a rock with no taste.
-The hardness of steelhead beads means that fish are likely to spit them out quickly if given the chance.
+Beads are hard as a rock with no taste so the fish are likely to spit them out quickly if given the chance.
 How quick?
-Less than 2 seconds!!
+Less than 2 seconds!

-Therefore, developing a trigger-happy approach to hook sets can significantly improve your hookup rates.
+Therefore, developing a trigger-happy approach to hook sets can significantly improve your hookup rates when fishing steelhead with beads.
 This means the second your float moves, set the hook.
 I’ll often set the hook before the float even goes under.

 Do Beads Snag Fish?

-I’ve heard anglers tell me they stopped steelhead fishing with beads because they snag too many steelhead in the belly, fins, or tail.
+I’ve heard anglers tell me they stopped using beads because they snag too many steelhead in the belly, fins, or tail.
 They believe that beads snag fish!
 But is this true?

 Yes, beads tend to snag more fish than other baits, but that is the fault of the anglers doing something wrong.